ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 There will be code snippets to copy and paste into the appropriate files.

 We will first start off by creating the Solidity interface that we want our precompile to implement.
 This will be the HelloWorld Interface.
 It will have two simple functions, `sayHello()` and `setGreeting()`.
-These two functions will demonstrate the getting and setting respectively of a value using state access.
+These two functions will demonstrate the getting and setting respectively of a value stored in the precompile's state space.

 We will place the interface in `./contract-examples/contracts`.
 You can copy and paste the below code into `./contract-examples/contracts/IHelloWorld.sol`.